qqii/GetStarRailDaily/README.md

 ## About

-Tired of having to open the browser, navigate to Hoyolab and click the claim button every day?
-This PowerShell module will save you literally seconds of your life!
+Tired of having to open the browser, navigate to HoYoLAB and click the claim button every day?
+This PowerShell script will save you literally seconds of your life!

 ## Getting Started